Spooky events to celebrate October

 Tickets cost $9 per person.
 Children under four are free, and parking is free.
 Annual passholders and U.S. Cellular customers receive $2 off admission.

-BOO! at the Zoo will feature trick-or-treating through the zoo with costumed entertainers and characters along the way.
+will feature trick-or-treating through the zoo with costumed entertainers and characters along the way.
 The zoo also features the Scary-Go-Round, a haunted carousel, and the BOO!
 Choo Train.

 604 S. Gay Street, Knoxville